maartenSXM/cpphash/README.md

 There are some aliases in file Bashrc also which may be helpful for issuing esphome commands.

-There is an optional Makefile.esphome that may be useful to those using this project with esphome projects, such as the example project.
+There is an optional esphome.mk that may be useful to those using this project with esphome projects, such as the example project.
 YMMV.